markhowellsmead/mhm-attachment-from-ftp/README.md

 ``mhm-attachment-from-ftp/allowed-file-types``
 * Arguments:
     * Array of allowed file types (array)

-## Notes
-* The total number of files processed in a single run is limited.
-(See *Number of files to process* in the plugin options.)
-* Uploaded files must contain regular EXIF data relating to capture date.
-* The uploaded file may optionally - ideally - contain values for image title and image caption/description.
-In Adobe Lightroom, this information is edited using the fields *Title* and *Caption* (in the *EXIF and IPTC* view of the *Metadata* panel).
-* Older images - i.e. photos taken first - will be processed first.
-* A successfully processed file will be moved (not copied) to a destination folder within the regular WordPress uploads structure.
-The folder is determined from the original date and time when the photo was taken. (``DateTimeOriginal`` in the EXIF data.)
-* For example, a photo taken on 16th October 2016 will usually be moved to the folder ``wp-content/uploads/2016/10``.
-* If this data is not available in the EXIF, then the file cannot be processed and it will remain in the original folder to which you uploaded it.
-* Files whose names contain spaces will be automatically re-named, in order to avoid compatability issues.
-For example, a file ``2016.10.16 1234.jpg`` will become ``2016.10.16_1234.jpg``.
-This renaming happens when the file is moved.
-* If there is a file with the same (case-sensitive) name in the target directory, then it will be overwritten.
-* When the file has been copied to the target directory, the plugin generates new copies of any smaller files - e.g. thumbnails - which are defined in the general [Thumbnail Sizes](https://codex.wordpress.org/Post_Thumbnails#Thumbnail_Sizes) array.
-* This plugin doesn't create any additional images of its own.
-* If there is already an Attachment which refers to an image in precisely the same target location, then this entry will be updated and no new Attachment will be generated.
-* A pre-existing Attachment will be updated with the *Title* and *Caption* of the new image file.
-Any former, manually-edited caption or title will be overwritten unless the plugin option *Do not overwrite* is selected.

 ## Author
 Mark Howells-Mead | www.permanenttourist.ch | Since 11th October 2016